ToastCoder/pyvect/docs/index.rst

 Introduction
 ====================================

-Vectoralg (or) Vector Algebra functions is a open source python module created for the purpose of simplifying the vector calculations such as finding the angle between vectors, projection of one vector over the other and much more...!
+Pyvect is a open source python module created for the purpose of simplifying the vector calculations such as finding the angle between vectors, projection of one vector over the other and much more...!

-vectoralg.dot()
+pyvect.dot()
 ====================================

 About